dadaatom/BetterConsole/README.md

 ## Console Components

 Console components can be described as linked lists where each node is a portion of text in a console line.
-The Write and WriteLine methods also accept console components.
+Most methods like Write and WriteLine accept console components as well as strings.

 ### <u>Text Components</u>

 Text components represent strings stored within the console.
-For ease of use many methods accept plain strings as well

 <details>
     <summary>